DecentraLabsCom/Smart-Contract-Specifications/README.md

 - **cancelBookRequest**: Allows a user to cancel a previously requested booking.
 - **bookConfirmed**: Confirms a booking request and marks it as approved.
 - **bookDenied**: Denies a booking request and removes it from the system.
-- **cancelBookLab**: Allows a user or the contract owner to cancel an existing confirmed booking.
+- **cancelBookLab**: Allows a user or the lab provider to cancel an existing confirmed booking.
 - **requestFunds**: Allows a user to request a refund for a canceled, invalid or used booking.
 - **getBookings**: Retrieves all bookings related to a specific lab ID.
 - **getAllBookings**: Retrieves all booking records stored in the contract.